NuGet/docs.microsoft.com-nuget/docs/reference/PackageReference-with-packages-lock-file.md

 ## Controlling restore locked mode

-By default restore will always update this packages lock file (if needed) but developer can control this by setting another MSBuild property `RestoreLockedMode` in the project file like below:
+By default restore will always update this packages lock file (if needed) but but developers can control this either by `dotnet restore` property or equivalent MSBuild property.
+They can do either of the following:

+`dotnet restore --locked-mode`

+OR

+`dotnet restore /p:RestoreLockedMode=true`

+OR

+`msbuild /t:restore /p:RestoreLockedMode=true`

+OR

 ```xml
 <PropertyGroup>